You want to learn how to tell a story, but you’re not sure where to get started.

 How to Craft Your Story the Dennis Miller Way

 This method is for business owners, specifically.
 But it will also work in Ted-Talk style speeches, email storytelling and short product pages.
+While there are over 10 elements of a story, you can simplify story structure in the following way.

 In his book StoryBrand, Miller breaks a story down into these elements: